| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Planned unit development (PUD)

-It’s crucial that clients looking at PUDs understand the covenants, rules, regulations, and costs involved.
-For example, a client looking for a home where they could also host exercise classes for paying customers might run into trouble with a PUD’s HOA rules about running a business out of a home.
+Clients looking at PUDs must understand the covenants, rules, regulations, and costs involved.
+For example, a client looking for a home that could also host exercise classes for paying customers might run into trouble with a PUD’s HOA rules about running a business out of a home.
 And make sure they’re aware of any required dress code when holding a garage sale.

 Pocket listing

 What should you do when a client asks for a pocket listing?
-Pocket listings are risky in that there is a lack of transparency that could end up limiting the number of potential buyers.
+Pocket listings are risky because there is a lack of transparency and visibility that limits the number of potential buyers.
 This also makes pocket listings controversial, to the point where the National Association of Realtors (NAR) enacted the MLS Clear Cooperation Policy.
 This states that agents must put a pocket listing on the MLS within one day of any kind of marketing.

 Pre-approval